How NFT Law is shaping the future of the NFT art market

 NFS stands for Non-Fungible Tokens.

-The word “Fungible” means that which can be traded or exchanged for one another, for example, a dollar bill or a Bitcoin or an Ada coin.
-Therefore, by definition, something that is “Non Fungible” is unique and cannot be exchanged with another token.
+The word “Fungible” means that which can be traded or exchanged for one another, for example, a dollar bill, a Bitcoin, or an Ada coin.
+Therefore, by definition, something “Non Fungible” is unique and cannot be exchanged with another token.

 A token is a data unit kept on a digital ledger called a “blockchain.”